Bob Kerrey buoys Democrats with Nebraska Senate bid

 Several Republicans have announced they are running for the Nebraska seat, including Attorney General Jon Bruning, who has the highest political profile of the group.

-Additional reporting by Thomas Ferraro; Editing by Paul Thomasch and Greg McCune
+Additional reporting by Thomas Ferraro; Editing by Paul Thomasch and Jackie Frank